lorth001/JavaScript-Algorithms/Find e to the Nth Digit/README.md

-A simple project that generates PI with a specific amount of trailing decimal places as determined by the user.
+A simple project that generates 'e' with a specific number of trailing decimal places as determined by the user.